French criminal law: Late ancien régime

 Criminal law in the 16th to 18th centuries was fairly static, and had a basis in the growing awareness of Roman law during the Renaissance.
-Rulings generally followed the Roman Digest, except when local customs or written tracts clearly dealt with a speficic situation.
+Rulings generally followed the Roman Digest, except when local customs or written tracts clearly dealt with a specific situation.
 Although French criminal lawyers were inspired by the Romans to write treatises on the law, the content was based more on local or feudal custom.

 Criminal law was also influenced by Christianity, and by canon law.
 Ecclesiastical courts played an important role in the Middle Ages, and trials were held on any subject which the Church felt touched their domain (heresy, witchcraft, adultery, etc.), and cooperated with non-Church authorities in handing over the most serious offenders.
 The most original aspect of Church law was in the influence of sin and penitence; punishment was based in retribution.
 Where revenge was more about hurting individuals or groups based on a grievance, retribution was a sanction based on the moral responsibility of the offender, intended to expiate the wrong, and in proportion to the seriousness of the offense.

 The age of the offender was taken into consideration in dispensing punishment, retaining the Roman distinction between infants, pre-pubescent, pubescent, and so on.
 If they were doli capax, they could be legally punished, including capital punishment for children of 11.

 The guiding principle was retribution, not rehabilitation; the focus was on preserving the public order and the general population, while separating out and penalizing the bad portion.
 There was much regional variation in interpretation of criminal law, and also implementation of penalties, which tended to be harsh.
 Little was written, and the types of offenses and attendant penalties derived from custom; Roman texts were examined to determine what they were and how to proceed.
 The Criminal Ordinance of 1670 attempted to codify the customary practices, but it did not list specific offenses or their penalties, so it was unclear what activities were permitted, or the penalties if they were prosecuted.
 Judges retained arbitrary discretion to rule as they saw fit, including whether a defendant was guilty or not.
 Since all power derived from the King, they had ultimate power to order an existing prosecution under the King's Seal to be quashed, or to circumvent the procedures and orders of judges and courts to convict and imprison an individual, even in the absence of guilt, or even commission of a crime; these orders were known as lettres de cachet.